prometheus/proposals/proposals/2024-09-25_metadata-labels.md

 {"my_metric",__unit__="seconds", __type__="counter"}
 ```

-This is functional and feels familiar for labels, but similar to special `__name__` label, it could have much more convenient syntax available e.g.
+This is functional and feels familiar for labels, but similar to special `__name__` label, a much more convenient syntax would be possible e.g.

 ```
 my_metric~seconds.counter{}